Home » PowerShell » Get-AdDomainController – Get Domain Controller Info

 Get Domain Controller using IP Address

-If you want to get domain controller using IP address, specify IP address using Identity parameter in Get-AdDomainController to return available domain controller information as below
+If you want to get domain controller using an IP address, specify the IP address using Identity parameter in Get-AdDomainController command to return the available domain controller information as below.

 Get-ADDomainController -Identity "10.1.0.5"

-Cool Tip: How to get list of ad groups for user in PowerShell!
+Cool Tip: How to get a list of ad groups for user in PowerShell!

-You can get domain controller information available in the specified site using Site parameter in Get-AdDomainController active directory cmdlet as below
+You can get domain controller information available on the specified site using the Site parameter in Get-AdDomainController active directory cmdlet as below.

 Get-AdDomainController -Discover -Site "Default-First-Site-Name"

-In the above PowerShell script, it returns available domain controller information in the site specified by Site parameter, output as below
+In the above PowerShell script, the Get-AdDomainController command uses the Discover parameter to specify the condition and returns available domain controller information in the site specified by the Site parameter, output as below.

 PS C:\Windows\system32> Get-ADDomainController -Discover -Site "Default-First-Site-name"